dwjohnston/javascript-101/lesson-107-switch-statements/README.md

 ```

 I will also mention that switch statements are one of the few places where I think `let` statements are ok.
+Basically the combination of the let statement and the  switch statement are behaving like the ternary operator does - where you are determining the value of the variable according to some conditions.

 That is you might do something like: